Swap Dynamics in Single-Peaked Housing Markets: Preliminaries

 Under single-peaked preferences \citep{black1948rationale,arrow1951social}, the agents are assumed to share a common axis $\lhd$ over the resources and individual rankings are defined with respect to this axis.

-\begin{definition} Let $\resourceSet$ be a set of resources and $\lhd$ a linear order (i.e. the axis) over $\resourceSet$.
+\begin{definition} Let $\resourceSet$ be a set of resources and $\lhd$ an axis (i.e. a linear order) over $\resourceSet$.
 We say that a linear order $\succ$ is single-peaked with respect to $\lhd$ if we have:

 \end{definition}

 In words, $\succ$ is single-peaked with respect to $\lhd$ if $\succ$ is decreasing on both the left and the right sides of $top(\succ)$, where left and right are defined by $\lhd$.